Submissions

 1. Familiarize yourself with the journal's focus and scope to ensure the suitability of your manuscript.

-3. Consider important factors such as publication ethics, research ethics, copyright, authorship, figure formats, data, and reference formatting.
+3. Consider important factors such as publication ethics, research ethics, authorship, copyright of text and all figures and dates, and proper reference formatting.

-4. Confirm that all authors have approved the content of the manuscript.
+4. Where applicable, confirm that all authors have approved the content and submission of the manuscript.

-5. Ensure that your manuscript has not been previously published or is currently under consideration by another journal.
+5. Ensure that the manuscript has not been previously published or is currently being considered by another journal.
+Please take every step possible to prevent plagiarism.

-6. Write your manuscript in clear and concise English, paying attention to proper grammar and spelling.
+6. Write your manuscript in clear and concise English with accurate grammar and spelling.

-7. Include an abstract of no more than 250 words and up to 3-5 keywords that accurately reflect the content of your manuscript.
+7. Include an abstract of no more than 250 words and 5-7 keywords that accurately reflect the manuscript's content.

-9. Include any necessary high-quality figures and tables relevant to your manuscript's content.
+9. Include any necessary high-quality images, figures, and tables relevant to the manuscript's content.

-10. Provide accurate and complete references following the Chicago Style (17th edition).
+10. Provide accurate and complete references following the Chicago Manual of Style (17th edition).

-11. Include any necessary acknowledgments and funding information.
+11. If required, provide necessary acknowledgments and funding recognition.

 12. Double-check that all submitted files are complete, error-free, and in the correct format.